 If you contact us on the phone, we will want to understand all of the context of the issue and work to resolve the concern there and then on the phone.
 Some issues are complex.
 If we cannot resolve it right away, then we will give you the name of the dedicated person responsible for resolving it.

 Step Two: If you need to make a formal complaint

-If you are not happy that the problem is resolved and need to make this a formal complaint, then please call on 08081 697 822 and say you'd like to make a complaint.
+If you are not happy that the problem is resolved and need to make this a formal complaint, then please call us on 08081 697 822 and say you'd like to make a complaint.
 Our office hours are 9am to 5pm Monday to Thursday and 9am to 4pm on Friday (the phone lines are closed on bank holidays).

 We will do everything within our power to resolve your issue.
 If we cannot find a mutually acceptable solution, we will write to you to explain our position and our best offer – this is known as a deadlock letter.

 If you need independent advice at any time, you can contact Citizens Advice by phone 03454 040506 or via their website; their service is free, independent and confidential.

 Step Three: If you need to go beyond M&S Energy

 In the event of you not wanting to accept the suggestion in the deadlock letter, or the issue has dragged on for more than eight weeks, then you can refer the issue to the Energy Ombudsman.